Tsavo National Park Safari

 At nearly 22,000km2, Tsavo is the largest national park in Kenya and one of the largest in the world.

 Tsavo is made up of two separate parks, Tsavo East National Park and Tsavo West National Park.
 Located 263 kilometers from Nairobi, a Tsavo safari is often part of a Mombasa itinerary.

 Due to its size the park was split into two – Tsavo West and Tsavo East – for easier administration.
 Tsavo is the ideal destination for people who seek solitude and privacy as well as the chance to explore the wilderness.

-With its proximity to Mombasa (less than 100 km away) it is also a great safari option for those staying on the coast or those planning to relax on Kenya’s beaches after a dusty safari.
+With its proximity to Mombasa (less than 100 km away) a Tsavo Safari is a great option for those staying on the Kenyan coast or those planning to relax on Kenya’s beaches after a dusty safari.
 Tsavo also combines well with the nearby Amboseli National Park.

 The Tsavo West National Park is covered in volcanic cones, rocky outcrops and lava flows.
 The northern part of Tsavo West is the most developed in terms of lodges and infrastructure and has spectacular scenery with a rolling volcanic landscape carpeted in long grass and dense bush.